General Questions

 Are you an NDIS provider?

-If your NDIS plan is self-managed you are able to choose your own providers.
+If your NDIS plan is self- or plan-managed you are able to choose your own providers.
 Feel free to contact us to discuss if we can assist you.

 Do I need a referral?